Dawood-Ahmad-07/HEAT_GUARDIAN/README.md

 ### Communication — 10%

 - A structured, walkthrough-driven README (this document) with numbered dashboard steps and screenshots for every major screen.
-- A live, clickable demo and public repo linked at the top of the document — no setup required to evaluate the claims.
+- A live, clickable **demo and public repo linked** at the top of the document, with a **YouTube video**— no setup required to evaluate the claims.
 - Explicit, honest track-by-track mapping above, so judges can verify every claim against a shipped feature rather than take it on faith.

 ---